-It gets a little easier when your kids are school age but if you have younger kids or you homeschool like we do, it seems like you never get a break some days.
+It gets a little easier when your kids are school age but if you have younger kids or you homeschool like I do, it seems like you never get a break some days.

-If you’re struggling to stay sane as a new mompreneur, these tips can help you create a work at home mom routine that brings balance to your days.
+If you’re struggling to stay sane as a mompreneur, having a work at home mom routine is a must.

 Why Having a Work at Home Mom Routine Matters